fxchen12/AlphaBrosPublic/milestone2/milestone2.md

 5. Ruby on Rails

-6. jQuery

-(For more details on libraries etc., see the Gemfile and docs/sources.txt)
+6. jQuery (For more details on libraries etc. for 5 and 6, see the Gemfile and docs/sources.txt)

 7. Firefox